hwayne/learntla-v2/docs/beginner/temporal-logic.rst

   We can make the processes strongly fair by writing ``fair+``.
 Then every thread will eventually get the lock.
 We can also make indiviudal actions strongly fair, by writing ``AwaitLock:+``.

+  We'll double back to strong fairness when we talk about writing `Pure TLA+ <chapter_tla>` specs, where we can do a little more with it.

 .. tip::

-  Not every process in a spec needs to, or should be, fair.
+  Not every process in a spec needs to be fair.
 Consider a spec where one process represents the worker and one represents a user.
-The user actions aren't *guaranteed* to happen: the user can always step off the computer and go outside.
+The user actions aren't *guaranteed* to happen: the user can always log off.

-.. todo:: make an advanced-topic directive that's either a dropdown or a popout.
-And it should do an include

-.. todo:: explain difference between stutter and an action that does nothing.
-It matters for deadlocks only

 .. index::
   single: <>